-- 10.1.
-We believe that every student should have first-hand experiences of the workplace through work visits, work shadowing and / or work experience to help their exploration of career opportunities, and expand their networks. - 10.2.
-The Trust will ensure that all pupils have had at least one experience of a workplace by the age of 16.
+- 10.1 We believe that every student should have first-hand experiences of the workplace through work visits, work shadowing and/ or work experience to help their exploration of career opportunities, and expand their networks. - 10.2 The Trust will ensure that all CYP have had at least one experience of a workplace by the age of 16. - 10.3 All placements are fully risk assessed by EBL, in some circumstances where students are placed with family members or close family connection; these are exempt of the EBL process and require parental consent. - 10.4 During work experience all placements will be monitored.

-11. Further education (FE)
+11 Further education (FE)

-- 11.1.
-The Trust will provide pupils with a range of information and opportunities to learn about education, training and career paths throughout their school life, to prevent last minute decision-making. - 11.2.
-Pupils will be encouraged to use information tools, such as websites and apps, which display information about opportunities Education and training providers will have access to all pupils in Years 7 to 11 for the purpose of informing them about approved technical education qualifications and apprenticeships. - 11.3.
-The Trust will ensure that there are opportunities for providers to visit the school and speak to pupils in Years 7 to 11 by maintaining connections with providers of further education and apprenticeships, and arranging regular visits, presentations and workshops. - 11.4.
-A range of opportunities for visits from providers offering other options, such as FE will also be provided. - 11.5.
-Provider Access Policy statements for each school will be published on each school website and will include: - Any procedural requirements in relation to requests for access. - Grounds for granting and refusing requests for access. - Details of premises or facilities to be provided to a person who is given access.
+- 11.1 The Trust will provide CYP with a range of information and opportunities to learn about education, training and career paths throughout their school life, to prevent last minute decision-making. - 11.2 CYP will be encouraged to use information tools, such as websites and apps, which display information about opportunities Education and training providers will have access to all CYP in Years 7 to 11 for the purpose of informing them about approved technical education qualifications and apprenticeships. - 11.3 The Trust will ensure that there are opportunities for providers to visit the school and speak to CYP in Years 7 to 11 by maintaining connections with providers of further education and apprenticeships, and arranging regular visits, presentations and workshops. - 11.4 A range of opportunities for visits from providers offering other options, such as FE will also be provided.

+- 11.5 Provider Access Policy statements for each school will be published on each school website and will include: - Any procedural requirements in relation to requests for access. - Grounds for granting and refusing requests for access. - Details of premises or facilities to be provided to a person who is given access.

-12. Personal guidance
+12 Personal guidance

-- 12.1.
-All pupils will be provided with opportunities for personal guidance interviews with a qualified careers adviser.
-Such interviews will take place by the time the pupil finishes Year 11.. - 12.2.
-Careers advisers will meet the professional standards outlined by the Career Development Institute.
-The school will integrate personal guidance interviews within the pastoral system so that they can be followed up by the form tutors or equivalent. - 12.3.
-Careers advisers working with pupils with SEND will use the outcome and aspirations in the EHCP to focus discussions. - 12.4.
-Careers advisers working with LAC or care leavers will use their personal education plan to focus discussions.
-These pupils will have a named adviser who will build a relationship with them to better understand their individual needs.
+- 12.1 All CYP will be provided with opportunities for personal guidance interviews with a level 6 qualified careers adviser.
+Such interviews will take place by the time the CYP finishes Year 11. - 12.2 Careers advisers will meet the professional standards outlined by the Career Development Institute.
+The school will integrate personal guidance interviews within the pastoral system so that they can be followed up by the form tutors or equivalent. - 12.3 Careers advisers working with CYP with SEND will use the outcome and aspirations in the EHCP to focus discussions. - 12.4 Careers advisers working with LAC or care leavers will use their personal education plan to focus discussions.
+These CYP will have a named adviser who will build a relationship with them to better understand their individual needs.

-13. Information sharing
+13 Information sharing

-- 13.1.
-The Trust will provide the relevant information about all pupils to the Local Authority support services including: - Basic information, such as the pupil's name or address. - Other information that the LA requires to support the pupil to participate in education or training to track their progress, including the 'where now?' checklist. - 13.2.
-The Trust's privacy notice under our GDPR policy offers pupils and their parents the opportunity to ask for personal information not to be shared. - 13.3.
-Local Authorities will be notified, as early as is possible, whenever a 16 or 17-yearold pupil leaves an education or training programme before completion.
+- 13.1 The Trust will provide the relevant information about all CYP to the Local Authority support services including: - Basic information, such as the CYP's name or address. - Other information that the LA requires to support the CYP to participate in education or training to track their progress, including the 'where now?' checklist. - 13.2 The Trust's privacy notice under our GDPR policy offers CYP and their parents the opportunity to ask for personal information not to be shared. - 13.3 Local Authorities will be notified, as early as is possible, whenever a 16 or 17-yearold CYP leaves an education or training programme before completion.
 Each school will agree on local arrangements for ensuring these duties are met.

-14. Assessment, monitoring, evaluation and reviewing
+14 Assessment, monitoring, evaluation and reviewing